civilservicelgbt/civilservicelgbt.github.io/_events/2022/06/civil-service-at-pride-in-edinburgh-2022.md

 We will be taking part in pride marches and parades in every UK capital city this year, as well as a number of other towns and cities across the country.

 Find out more on our [Pride 2022 topic page](/pride-2022).

+## Joining instructions

+The Pride will begin with a pre-pride in the form of a breakfast which will be taking place at Loudons situated across from Queen Elizabeth House for 10:00.
+This is booked out until 11:15.

+If you wish to attend the breakfast or have any questions about the day then please contact <matthew.paton@hmrc.gov.uk> or <alan.black@hmrc.gov.uk>.

+We will then gather outside the Scottish Parliament at 12:00 for the speeches and the Pride Walk will commence at 13:00.
+The route will assemble on Parliament Green by Horse Wynd.
+[See the start location on Google Maps](https://goo.gl/maps/7c2g3Kd8ErfiAAj4A)

+T-shirts will be provided on the day.

+After the Pride March we will be attending some of the LGBT+ venues in the city where you are all more than welcome to join us.
+If you would like to go to these events then ID is recommended just in case, but ID is not required for the actual march.

+Please remember that during the event we are representing our organisations.
+Please do not drink any alcohol during the parade.